 As we pointed out at the time, Patel's scam wasn't original.
-Back in 1978, a Chicago Tribune investigation found that abortion businesses regularly padded their bottom line by selling "abortions" to women who weren't actually pregnant.
+Back in 1978, a Chicago Sun-Times investigation found that abortion businesses regularly padded their bottom line by selling "abortions" to women who weren't actually pregnant.
 Unfortunately, we know of no investigations in the decades between then and Oklahoma's undercover op.
 We raised several questions:

 - Activists on both sides of the aisle generally treat the Guttmacher Institute's abortion statistics as the most reliable, but those figures originate with reports from the abortionists themselves.
 Are non-lethal "abortions" being counted?